xiaotaozi1127/infra-as-code-assignment/BEACH.md

 ## AWS Beach Account Access

-This README is provides details on how to access the TW AWS Beach account via the AWS Console (UI) and the AWS CLI.
+This README provides details on how to access the TW AWS Beach account via the AWS Console (UI) and the AWS CLI.

 #### AWS Console Access